 - Responding to questions on faith and culture.

 - Support for patients in ethical questions in health and faith.

 - Religious services at University College Hospital chapel.

 - We offer pastoral and spiritual support to staff.

-- Blessings for newborn babies and marriages
+- Blessings for new-born babies and support for emergency marriages.

-- Support for pregnancy loss
+- Support for pregnancy loss.

 The below areas are usually open at all times (24 hours a day, 7 days a week, 365 days a year) for private prayer and quiet contemplation.